-Shared resources are also an important source of task imbalance because the arbitration of shared resources may produce unexpected stalls that could change the completion time of similar tasks.
-The most common shared resources on many-cores are the memory, the communication infrastructure (e.g. crossbar, access ports), and the functional units (e.g. Floating Point units and other special purpose units).
+Shared resources are an important source of task imbalance because the arbitration of shared resources may produce unexpected stalls that could change the completion time of similar tasks.
+The most common shared resources on manycores are the memory, the communication infrastructure (e.g. crossbar, access ports), and the functional units (e.g. Floating Point Units and other special purpose units).

-All of these sources of imbalance make it difficult for SS to provide a strategy that fully utilizes the hardware, producing results below those expected, even for regular, classical applications like Matrix Multiply [1].
+All of these sources of imbalance make it difficult for SS to provide a strategy that fully utilizes the hardware.
+This produces results below those expected, even for classical regular applications like Matrix Multiply [1].

-The nature of DS can manage and compensate for the unpredictable effects of resource sharing and imbalance introduced by the granularity of tasks.
+The nature of DS can manage and compensate for the

+unpredictable effects of resource sharing and imbalance introduced by the granularity of tasks.
 However, it remains a challenge to execute a low-overhead implementation of DS in architectures without adequate hardware support.
 In contrast, when hardware support is available, it is possible to deliver high throughput and low latency using a DS implementation with overall results superior to those of an SS approach.
-This superiority can be observed in situations that were traditionally favorable to SS (regular applications in homogeneous architectures) and in situations with fine-grained tasks with some degree of heterogeneity.
+This superiority can be observed in situations that were traditionally favorable to SS (regular applications in homogeneous architectures) and in situations with finegrained tasks with some degree of heterogeneity.

-The paper is organized as follows: Section 2 presents a motivating example using Matrix Multiplication as well as providing some required background.
-Section 3 defines the problem addressed in this paper.
-Section 4 shows the impact of work partitioning and shared resources in SS and DS.
-This section also analyzes the overhead of the light DS implementation proposed.
-Section 5 presents our results on micro-benchmarks and real applications, talking about the effectiveness of our approach.
-Section 6 presents other related work in the field.
-Finally, Section 7 presents our conclusions and possible directions for our future work.
+The paper is organized as follows: Section II presents a motivating example using Matrix Multiplication as well as providing some required background.
+Section III defines the problem addressed in this paper.
+Section IV shows the impact of work partitioning and shared resources in SS and DS.
+This section also analyzes the overhead of the proposed DS implementation.
+Section V presents our results on microbenchmarks and real applications and a discussion of the effectiveness of our approach.
+Section VI presents other related work in the field.
+Finally, Section VII presents our conclusions and possible directions for our future work.